 Handle the practicalities well in advance to minimize stress.

 - Travel Arrangements: Book flights, trains, or car rentals early.
-Research transportation from the airport/station to the retreat center.
-Confirm transfer details with the retreat if they offer them.
+Research transportation from the airport/station to the center.
+Confirm transfer details if they offer them.

 - Inform Loved Ones & Colleagues: Let family, friends, and colleagues know you’ll be largely unavailable.
 Provide emergency contacts if necessary, but try to truly disconnect.